Theobragstad/listable/README.md

 <br><br>

 How to run locally:
-- Docker Desktop downloaded and running
+- Make sure Docker Desktop is downloaded and running
 - Clone or download this repository
 - Navigate to the project folder in a terminal
 - Run 'docker compose up'